charava/mh-scrape/README.md

 Hey Wes!
 For my web-scraping-with-Ruby exploration, I tried scraping local mental health service directories.
+For tangential background on this exploration: I chose this topic because I'm currently doing a research project for my Economics Thesis Seminar class on the CA psychiatric bed shortage, so I thought it would be useful to focus my scraping pursuits on gathering some relevant data.
+I'm also interested in compiling a [more easily searchable directory of mental health services for our local Bay Area community](https://github.com/charava/nami_resources) given that [this government site](http://cdn.smchealth.org/directory.html) and the many other sites like that on the web today could use some more...love? maybe a bit of a glow-up?
+Anyway, I'm very excited to continue along this data-y adventure and explore what's to come in Data Science!
+Thanks for taking the time to read this :)

 ### The URL(s) where the original data was located:
 [SMC Health Directory](https://smchealthonline.com/directory/index.php?ID=&site_city=&site_zip=&languages=&site_specialty=&search=y)